 At this stage, the car is now ready for your paint protection.

-2. Ceramic Coating – Optimum Gloss-Coat is a semi-permanent ceramic coating that is going to provide an amazing level of gloss and relentless water beading and all the other properties you would expect from a wax or sealant, but it’s going to do it for the next for 2+ years!
+2. Ceramic Coating – A ceramic coating is a semi-permanent coating that is going to provide an amazing level of gloss and relentless water beading and all the other properties you would expect from a wax or sealant, but it’s going to do it for the next for 2+ years!